 One way to tell if you’re dealing with a capacitor problem is by checking for signs of deterioration.
 A damaged capacitor exhibits pitting, where the metals stick together due to extreme heat and voltage.
 Other causes of AC contactor malfunction are wire insulation breakdown and pests/debris that blocked electrical connection.
 An experienced technician can replace a worn-out or broken capacitor within an hour.
 If you think your AC might be experiencing a capacitor problem, ask the professionals at Emergency Air Heating Cooling & Plumbing for help right away to prevent further damage to the unit.

 The Condenser Fan Motor

 The purpose of this motor is to expel all of the heat that your AC unit collects from inside your home.
 Most condenser fan motor problems are caused by grease build-up around the shaft.
 Seeing grease anywhere around the AC unit could mean you have a condenser fan motor problem on your hands.
 Without a properly working condenser fan motor, your air conditioner cannot effectively release the heat from your home.
 This will cause the heat to build up inside the condenser and can cause major damage to the entire AC unit.
 Left untreated, the issue can destroy your air conditioning system.

 To identify a condenser fan motor problem, check your AC to see if the fan blades are rotating.
-If not, reach out to us at Emergency Air Heating and Cooling and we’ll take care of it for you!
+If not, reach out to us at Emergency Air Heating Cooling & Plumbing and we’ll take care of it for you!
 If your air conditioning system acts up or suddenly stops working, schedule a visit with us as soon as you can.
 Delaying the repairs will only make the problem worse.
-Contact Emergency Air Heating and Cooling now to set up your same-day appointment!
+Contact Emergency Air Heating Cooling & Plumbing now to set up your same-day appointment!